Steps to take

 5. Start training and enter a few local events

 Check the Coast to Coast Facebook site for events listing, nutrition notes and other useful stuff.
 We'll also send out items in the monthly updates.
-See the Complete Performance page for training programs specific to the event.
+See the TEAM CP page for training programs specific to the event.

-Check out our event partner Complete Performance for ideas around training and group sessions in Christchurch.
+Check out our event partner TEAM CP for ideas around training and group sessions in Canterbury.

 Use our Facebook page to find training partners or organise trips with other competitors through the course or training sessions closer to home.

 6. Find a Training Partner